olexale/bdd_widget_test/README.md

     Then I see {'1'} text
 ```

-`Backround` and `After` keywords are optional.
+`Backround` and `After` sections are optional.
 A `Background` allows you to add some context to the scenarios that follow it.
 It can contain one or more Given steps, which are run before each scenario.
 An `After` scenarion run even if a test fails, to ensure that it has a chance to clean up after itself.
 Most probably you don't need to use this keyword.

 Each feature file must have one or more `Feature:`s.
 Features become test groups in Flutter tests.